AnonyStarYM/AnonyStarYM/README.md

 - 👋 Hi, I’m Patrick;
 - 🌲 Trying to be a diligent person.
-- 🍕 I'm interested in compilers, programming languages, software analysis.
+- 🍕 I have a wide range of interest.
+I'm interested in
+  - Compilers;
+  - Programming languages;
+  - Natural language processing;
+  - Web design;
+  - Software analysis.